This is not just any gardening but an evidence-based method to improve one’s wellbeing

 Complete horticulture work.
 Tidy tools and admire the work we achieved.

 Group discussion inside.
-Finish group CPD template, complete any evaluation tools.
+Complete any evaluation tools.
+Time for personal reflection.

 What do I bring on the day?

 Outdoor clothes (rain proof) and footwear suitable for gardening

 We will provide gardening hand tools and hot drinks.

 The sessions are sponsored by your employer, and will help support the free service at Idle Valley for people with mental health challenges.
 But to gain the most benefit we need you to turn up to as many sessions as you can.

 We need feedback from you.
 We use an anonymous feedback format that has been validated and used nationally.
 Personal feedback from you is also valuable.

 We require that you are up to date with tetanus immunisation.